U.S. flag

 Yes.
 A noncitizen granted deferred action based on a labor agency investigation or need may request an additional two-year period of deferred action when there continues to be a labor agency need.
 Subsequent requests for deferred action based on a labor agency investigation or need must be accompanied by an updated labor agency Statement of Interest explaining the continued labor agency need.
 The Statement of Interest must also describe the scope of workers who are in need of protection based on the procedural posture of the labor agency’s investigation, prosecution, or enforcement action.

-15. How can a labor agency submit an updated Statement of Interest in support of a subsequent request for deferred action?
+16. How can a labor agency support a subsequent request for deferred action?

 A noncitizen requesting a subsequent period of deferred action based on a labor agency investigation or need must submit: